 Hand Sanitizer Gels: Alcohol based hand sanitizer gels kill 99% of bacterial on contact.
 They are inexpensive and easy to use.

-Genuine Joe Gel Hand Sanitizer, 16oz: When shopping on Amazon, I have always had good luck purchasing the #1 item in a particular category.
+Genuine Joe Gel Hand Sanitizer, 16oz: When shopping, I have always had good luck purchasing the #1 item in a particular category.
 Alcohol based hand sanitizer gels kill 99% of bacterial on contact.
 They are inexpensive and easy to use.

 3M TEKK Protection Chemical Splash/Impact Goggle: I purchased these based upon the reviews and am thrilled with both how they fit and how comfortable they feel.
 Highly recommended.